Outdoor education: Around the world

 Outdoor education occurs, in one form or another, in most if not all countries of the world.
 However, it can be implemented very differently, depending on the cultural context.
 Some countries, for example, view outdoor education as synonymous with environmental education, whilst other countries treat outdoor education and environmental education as distinct.
 Modern forms of outdoor education are most prevalent in the UK, US, Australia, New Zealand, Europe and to some extent Asia and Africa.
 Many outdoor Education programs were cancelled in 2020 due to the COVID-19 Pandemic.

-Map showing where in the world outdoor education is being practiced and where countries might be lacking in this type of learning.

 UK

 The English Outdoor Council, an umbrella body, defines outdoor education as a way for students and teachers to be fully engaged in a lesson, all the while embracing the outdoors.
 The EOC deems outdoor education as "providing depth to the curriculum and makes an important contribution to students' physical, personal and social education.".
 In the UK, Learning through Landscapes champion the use of School Grounds as a cost effective, easily accessible place of learning and play.
 Forest School. is also fashionable in the UK, providing a very specialist approach to personal development within the wider context of Outdoor Learning.